GoHypernet/hypernet-protocol/packages/hypernet-core/README.md

 #### Payment Channels & Layer 2

-As noted above, transaction on Ethereum itself is still slow.
+As noted above, transacting on Ethereum itself is still slow.
 Thus, "Layer 2" solutions are needed.
 Layer 2 refers to the group of solutions that allow applications to transact "off-chain", and return to the chain when trust or communication breaks down.
 The below link is a very good primer & high level overview on layer 2 in general.
 Pay particular attention to the section on "Channels" - this is what Hypernet Core uses.

 - [ethereum.org - Layer 2 Scaling](https://ethereum.org/en/developers/docs/layer-2-scaling/)